the-other-mariana/conways-game-of-life/README.md

 ### Run Example 1

-This is the coolest interesting example I found on the web to debug and test. <br />
+This is the coolest interesting example I found on the web to debug and test.
+This is the example you run on step 4. <br />

 ```bash
 $: python conway.py -s 80 -g 200 -i config.dat
 ```
 This example is on the root folder so you don't need to move any file from the repo as it is. <br />

-To run the following examples, go to folder (other-configs)[]
+To run the following examples, go to folder [other-configs](https://github.com/the-other-mariana/conways-game-of-life/tree/master/other-configs) and move the `.dat` file you want to test to the root folder, then you can type the commands below. <br />

+*The folder contains the corresponding output report to each configuration if you want to check them.*

 ### Run Example 2